Merge and cross tables in Excel automatically without complex formulas

 5. SUMIF / COUNTIF and .IFS

-Ideal for summing or counting values that meet one or multiple criteria in another table.
+Ideal functions for summing or counting values that meet one or multiple criteria in another table.

 Advantage: Very useful for quick audits and summary reports (e.g., “Does this code exist?”).